-Nag Panchami is an auspicious Indian festival dedicated to Nag Devata or the snake-God.
-This festival gets its name from the fact that it is celebrated on the fifth day, i.e., Panchami, of the moonlit fortnight of the holy Hindu month of Shravan Maas, which usually falls around July –August every year.
-This year Nag Panchami is falling on 27th July 2017.
+Naga Panchami is an auspicious Indian festival dedicated to Naga Devata or the snake-God.
+This festival gets its name from the fact that it is celebrated on Shukla Paksha Panchami of the holiest Shravan Maas, which usually falls around July –August every year.
+This year Naga Panchami is more auspicious as it falls on Shravan somvar (Monday, 5 August 2019).
 It is usually celebrated two days after Haryali Teej.
-On this day the snake God or Nag Devata is worshiped and milk is offered to him.
+On this day the snake God or Naga Devata is worshiped and milk is offered to him.

-The exact origins of the Nag Panchami festival are unknown, neither is anyone certain about the fact that when exactly the worship of snakes and the snake-god precisely began.
+The exact origins of the Naga Panchami festival are unknown, neither is anyone certain about the fact that when exactly the worship of snakes and the snake-god precisely began.

 For us, the mere sight of this slithering reptile gives a creepy feeling and hence, worshiping snakes in India may appear strange to many people, especially to those who are not familiar with Hindu customs.
 But then, snakes have been associated with many Gods in Hindu mythology.
 The Sheshnag or the Snake with Six heads was the vehicle of Lord Vishnu.
 The world according to Hindu mythology rests on the head of the Sheshnag, and it is believed that when he shakes his head we have earthquakes.